PSD2 is just the starting point: Pictet and Finologee unlock the potential of APIs

 However, while Finologee supports all the main European Standards such as UK Open Banking, STET and the Berlin Group, Pictet has decided to follow the Berlin Group Guidelines to develop its PSD2 API, which will include, on top of the developer’s portal, all the mandatory features required by PSD2.

-Through Finologee’s API platform (Trusted FinTech Platform), which simplifies connectivity between financial services professionals and institutional players on the one hand and a variety of FinTech solution providers on the other, it is possible to source, verify and aggregate third-party FinTech components in full compliance with financial industry regulation under a double PSF Support Licence and under the supervision of the Commission de Surveillance du Secteur Financier (CSSF).
+Through Finologee’s API platform (Trusted FinTech Platform), which simplifies connectivity between financial services professionals and institutional players on the one hand and a variety of FinTech solution providers on the other, it is possible to source, verify and aggregate third-party FinTech components in full compliance with financial industry regulation under a double PSF Support Licence granted by the Luxembourg Minister of Finance.

 The directive is a huge trigger for institutions to turn the regulatory requirements into a technical or business opportunity.
 First, by opening access to TPPs, and doing so through an API approach unlocks massive potential for private banks to optimise their existing IT systems, thereby enabling them to keep pace with new regulation impacts in a cost-efficient way.
 Second, building new services embedding external APIs or consuming white-label APIs from TPPs will empower these financial institutions to focus on business development by reallocating internal resources while enhancing their own tools and products to provide superior customer experience.